PurplePenguin4102/CollectedWriting/Wardens Of Masacoll/06 The Night of the Arcane Quake.md

 "Ohhhh yes!"
 A deep, thrumming male voice resonated from Clara's bed, the sharp tang of brimstone in the air as the towering devil toyed with a small, pink flower that he was delicately fondling.
 "Clara my dear you do look like quite the peach tonight indeed."
 Yarlin's voice resonated with a strange, infernal bass that seemed to make the heart beat faster.
 He had manifested his existence wearing little more than sheets.
 An outfit that was revealing even by sea-elf standards.
 It left little to the imagination for the 8-foot tall devil's chiseled physique.

 "Y- Yarlin?!"
 Brittney scowled.
-"What the hell are you doing here?
+"What in the hells are you doing here?

 Yarlin laughed, "Well don't ask me, you were both going 'Yarlin' this and 'Yarlin' that, so TA-DAAA here I am!"
 With that, he confidently cocked his knee in the air, drawing the flower across his skin.